Hamster: Hamsters as pets

 The best-known species of hamster is the golden or Syrian hamster (Mesocricetus auratus), which is the type most commonly kept as pets.
 There are numerous Syrian hamster variations including long-haired varieties and different colors.
 British zoologist Leonard Goodwin claimed most hamsters kept in the United Kingdom were descended from the colony he introduced for medical research purposes during the Second World War.
 Hamsters were domesticated and kept as pets in the United States at least as early as 1942.

-Other hamsters commonly kept as pets are the three species of dwarf hamster.
+Other hamsters commonly kept as pets are the three species in the genus Phodopus.
 Campbell's dwarf hamster (Phodopus campbelli) is the most common—they are also sometimes called "Russian dwarfs"; however, many hamsters are from Russia, so this ambiguous name does not distinguish them from other species appropriately.
 The coat of the winter white dwarf hamster (Phodopus sungorus) turns almost white during winter (when the hours of daylight decrease).
 The Roborovski hamster (Phodopus roborovskii) is extremely small and fast, making it difficult to keep as a pet.